Karl Gerstner wrote in his book Designing Programmes:

-The above paragraph was published in 1964, at the peak of the modernist crusade.
-The same decade Neuburg introduced his contructivist, functionally minded Neue Grafik at ICOGRADA in Zurich, and Paul Rand was working for IBM.
+The above paragraph was published in 1964, at the height of the modernist crusade.
+In the same decade, Neuburg presented his Constructivist, functionally minded Neue Grafik at ICOGRADA in Zurich, and Paul Rand was working for IBM.

-The 60s set the bar in corporate identity design.
-Modernist, focused on the ‘consistency, consistency, consistency’ mantra, helvetica and simplicity.
-At the same time, the concept of brand has been evolving fundamentally.
-Brand as product, organization, person and symbol — all those notions became a part of the brand identity systems.
+The 1960s set the bar for corporate identity design.
+Modernist, focused on the mantra of ‘consistency, consistency, consistency’, Helvetica and simplicity.
+At the same time, the concept of brand fundamentally evolved.
+Brand as product, organization, person and symbol – all these concepts became part of the brand identity systems.

-Yet, the visual identity remained more or less a slightly stretched result of the constructivist paradigm.
-As Paula Scher states: “Generally, there’s a paradigm of what things look like in any arena.
+“Generally, there a paradigm of what things look like in any arena.
 What you want to be able to do is find a new way to stretch that paradigm forward, to break its own mold.”

-For years logo was treated as a base of an identity system, augmented with graphic means only essential to make it visually coherent in multi-channel environment.
-Used as a stamp or badge, such identities culminated in Umberto Eco’s “closed texts” — visual systems with unequivocal, static meaning, recurrent structure & disciplined sequence.
-Eco juxtaposes “closed texts” with “opera aperta” (open work): open, internally dynamic “opere in movimento”, in which the the artist (or designer) deliberately leaves the arrangement of their compontents either to public or to chance, giving them a multiplicity of possible arrangements.
-By definition such works are simply much more engaging to the user.
+For years, the logo was seen as the basis of an identity system, augmented with graphic assets needed only to make it visually coherent in a multi-channel environment.
+Used as stamps or badges, such identities culminated in Umberto Eco’s “closed texts” – visual systems with unambiguous, static meaning, recurring structure, and disciplined sequence.
+Eco contrasts the “closed texts” with the “opera aperta” (open work): open, internally dynamic “opere in movimento” in which the artist (or designer) deliberately leaves the arrangement of their components either to the audience or to chance, giving them a multiplicity of possible arrangements.
+By definition, such works are simply much more appealing to the user.

-Digital media have vastly reshaped brand landscape and thus allowed to stretch the paradigm a bit further.
-Technical restraints that limited design for half a century are gone.
-Together with rising consumer awareness (cogent brand conversations, no logo movement etc.), they gave the means to think of identity as a vessel for expressing personality rather than consistency.
+Digital media has fundamentally reshaped the brand landscape, creating the opportunity to stretch the paradigm a bit further.
+The technical constraints that limited design for half a century have disappeared.
+Along with growing consumer awareness (compelling brand conversations, no logo movement, etc.), they have created the opportunity to think of identity as a vessel that expresses personality, not consistency.

-The recent AOL rebranding is one example of a series that shift from the “logo as a badge” strategy to the identity as a visual language flexible enough to convey a number of ideas.
-Others include: the controversial London 2012 Olympic, Natural History Museum, Walker Arts Center, City of Melbourne, Casa da Música, and, undoubtedly most known: MTV, changing countless times throught the last 26 years and Google.
+AOL’s recent rebranding is an example of a number of brands that have evolved from a “logo as badge” strategy to an identity as a visual language flexible enough to convey a range of ideas.
+Other examples include: the controversial 2012 London Olympics, the Natural History Museum, the Walker Arts Center, the city of Melbourne, Casa da Música, and, undoubtedly most famously, MTV: MTV, which has changed countless times over the past 26 years, and Google.

-All these identities (named “flexible identities”) have in common:
+All of these identities (called “flexible identities”) have something in common:

-- endless permutations of the logo itself (often designed through customized software);
+- endless permutations of the logo itself (often designed using custom software);

-- versatile and distinct visual language (colors, typography, imagery, etc.) allowing adaptation to different environments, executions and contexts;
+- a versatile and distinctive visual language (colors, typography, imagery, etc.) that can be adapted to different environments, executions, and contexts;

-- the concept behind is a system rather than a particular design, giving the designer almost unlimited freedom (though within some contraints); they empower the organization with almost complete visual and verbal laguage, open to virtually any message it may need to convey;
+- the concept behind it is a system rather than a specific design, giving the designer almost unlimited freedom (albeit with certain limitations); they give the organization an almost complete visual and verbal language that is open to virtually any message it wants to convey;

-- the visual differentation does not spoil the fundamental, thought-through brand personality & identity that stands as a benchmark; a signifier may (and does) fluctuate but the meaning stays fundamentally the same;
+- visual differentiation does not compromise the basic, thoughtful brand personality and identity that serves as the benchmark; a signifier can (and does) change, but the meaning remains essentially the same;